 Who can attend?
 The program is offered the students in grades K-5 that attend our Primary and Intermediate Schools.

 Where, When & Transportation?
 The program will begin September 30th and runs through May 29th and runs Monday through Friday.
 The program does not run on school breaks or holiday, district half days, or staff development or Parent/teacher Conference Days.
 The YMCA has a cost based program in September and June and days not in session.
 Your child will attend program based on the school they are assigned for the school day.
 Bussing can be provided for students who need transportation.
 Families can choose their own transportation on a consistent basis.
 Families cannot alternate between bussing and family vehicles.
-The program runs daily with the exception of school holidays and closures.

 Is there a cost?
 No!
 Funding is provided by the 21st Century Community Learning Center Grant therefore it is free to all that attend.
 Please be advised there are fees for families wishing to utilize the YMCA for after-school care in September and in June or days program is not in session.

 As a parent of a student, what can I expect from this program?